ZejunMa/Magic-Mirror/README.md

 Step 0: C# and .NET configuration
 Make sure VS Code is installed before.
 Install C# Extension and .NET Install Tool, and use which to configure .NET environment.

-Step 1: In VS Code turn on the command panel (Windows and Linux: shortcut ctrl+shift+P), input ‘NuGet’ -> ‘Add Package ’ -> add packages ‘AsyncIO’, ‘NetMQ’, ‘Newtonsoft.Json’, ‘NACI’.
-Then copy the .dll files of these packages, which can be found in the NuGet installation folder, to ‘.Assets/Plugins’.
+Step 1: In VS Code turn on the command panel (Windows and Linux: shortcut ctrl+shift+P), input ‘NuGet` -> ‘Add Package· -> add packages ‘AsyncIO`, ‘NetMQ`, ‘Newtonsoft.Json`, ‘NACI`.
+Then copy the .dll files of these packages, which can be found in the NuGet installation folder, to ‘.Assets/Plugins`.

-Step2: Install ‘pyzmq’ via ‘pip install pyzmq’ in Python.
+Step2: Install ‘pyzmq` via ‘pip install pyzmq` in Python.

 ### Camera Virtualization